throughputer/grafword-sso-starter-web-app/README.md

     npm start
     ```

-    - You can also use `npm run stop` to stop the process.
-Or `npm run restart` to restart.
+    - You can also use `forever list` to view your running process. `npm run stop` to stop the process.`npm run restart` to restart.

 ## Step 7: Configure Nginx as a Reverse Proxy